Ch3rryl/intro-to-java-course/exercises/web-applications/README.md

     Connection: keep-alive
 ```

-1. What is the requested URL?
+1. What is the requested URL? - /martignon/index.html
-2. Which version of HTTP is used?
+2. Which version of HTTP is used? - HTTP/1.1
-3. Does the browser ask for a persistent or a non-persistent connection?
+3. Does the browser ask for a persistent or a non-persistent connection? - persistent = "kepp-alive"
 4. What is, in your opinion, the utility in indicating the type (and version) of browser used by
-the client in the HTTP Request?
+the client in the HTTP Request? - data analytics and can customise response server-side

 **<ins>Exercise 2</ins>**